Java: Ethnicity and culture

 Despite its large population and in contrast to the other larger islands of Indonesia, Java is comparatively homogeneous in ethnic composition.
 Only two ethnic groups are native to the island—the Javanese and Sundanese.
-A third group is the Madurese, who inhabit the island of Madura off the northeast coast of Java, and have immigrated to East Java in large numbers since the 18th century.
-The Javanese comprise about two-thirds of the island's population, while the Sundanese and Madurese account for 38% and 10% respectively.
-The fourth group is the Betawi people that speak a dialect of Malay, they are the descendants of the people living around Batavia from around the 17th century.
+A third group is the Madurese, who inhabit the island of Madura off the northeast coast of Java and have immigrated to East Java in large numbers since the 18th century.
+The Javanese comprise about two-thirds of the island's population while the Sundanese and Madurese account for 38% and 10% respectively.
+The fourth group is the Betawi people who speak a dialect of Malay.
+They are the descendants of the people living around Batavia from around the 17th century.
 Betawis are creole people, mostly descended from various Indonesian archipelago ethnic groups such as Malay, Sundanese, Javanese, Balinese, Minang, Bugis, Makassar, Ambonese, mixed with foreign ethnic groups such as Portuguese, Dutch, Arab, Chinese and Indian brought to or attracted to Batavia to meet labour needs.
 They have a culture and language distinct from the surrounding Sundanese and Javanese.